ZERO-70/Chess/README.md

    ```

 ## Usage
+- Please make sure that you set your heigth and width of the console same.
+- you can play with console properties to see what is suitable for the visuals of this game.
 - The game starts with a console animation.
 - Players can click on the console to select and move pieces.
 - Special buttons for undo, redo, and saving the game are provided.